Education and qualifications:

 Please describe your role or position within your workplace.

-I am a Deputy Technical Manager in the technical department, working on a high-rise building project.
+I am an Assistant Package Manager in the Package Management department, working on the Neom Mountain Lake project in Trojena.
+This is an outdoor skiing and adventure sports development which is part of the Neom smart city project located in the Kingdom of Saudi Arabia.
 This role requires strong technical engineering knowledge as well as leadership and management skills.
-I am not only responsible for the technical project delivery (design, proposals, reports, drawings, specifications), but my role also includes responsibility for the coordination and management (design, resource management, quality, training and mentoring).
+I am not only responsible for the technical project delivery (design deliverables, proposals, reports, drawings, specifications), but my role also includes responsibility for the coordination and management (design, resource management, quality, training and mentoring).
 I also liaise with clients to understand their needs and requirements.

 Can you describe a typical working day?

-My working day starts at 8am, with a coffee in hand, checking and responding to emails.
-After that I have a regular team meeting to plan and distribute the work and responsibilities between my team members.
-Depending on my schedules, I could be attending internal technical design coordination meetings with architects, mechanical, electrical and plumbing (MEP) engineers, consultants or clients.
-I also get involved in leading and preparing the technical documents, designs and drawings while resolving the project site technical and quality issues.
+My working day starts at 8:30am, with a coffee in hand, checking and responding to emails.
+After that I have a regular team meeting to plan and coordinate with the other disciplines.
+Then, depending on my schedule, I could be attending internal technical design coordination meetings with consultants or clients from disciplines such as Wet Utility, Dry Utility, Tunnel, Mobility, Solid Waste, Structures and Roads.
+I also get involved in leading and preparing the technical documents, designs and drawings while resolving the project design and technical issues.
 My day typically ends at 6pm.

 Are there any particular challenges or unusual aspects to your role?